15 Clever Ways to Get Your Papers Organized.

 Paperwork!
 If you’re like most people, you probably feel overwhelmed at times with all the paper clutter you need to deal with and organize.
-Unless you’re getting e-bills only, then you’ve got monthly bills and account statements to sift through, on top of junk mail, medical records, insurance documents, warranties, receipts, manuals, your kids’ school papers, tax documents, and more!
+Unless you’re getting e-bills only, you’ve got monthly bills and account statements to sift through on top of junk mail, medical records, insurance documents, warranties, receipts, manuals, kids’ school papers, tax documents, and more!
 That’s a lot of paperwork to keep track of!
 And the bad thing is that you could be in big trouble if you wind up needing one of those documents and aren’t able to find it.
 Luckily, there are many different ways to get a handle on all the paper in your life!
-Check out these 10 Handy Ways to Organize Your Personal Papers!
+Check out these 15 Handy Ways to Organize Your Personal Papers!

 Disclosure: This post may contain affiliate links to Amazon and/or Etsy, which means that I may earn a small commission from some of the links in this post.
 Please see our Disclosure Page for more information.

 Here are some things to keep in mind when setting out to organize your personal papers:

 - Safer from online hacks.
 I’ve seen ads for some websites that offer to keep your personal papers safe and organized online for you.
 While I like the idea of my documents always being available in the cloud and safe from fire or water damage, I also know that any website can be hacked.
 So I currently prefer to go old-school still and have a home-filling system that handles my paper organization methods.
 My most important papers, I keep in a fire safe document box.

 - Color code it.
 I think color coding everything makes it so much easier when you need to find something in a pinch!
 Whether you color code the folder, binder, or file is up to you and what works best for your brain.